adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/links-urls-uris-oh-my/+page.md

 The "path" part is what identifies the resource within its authority (or globally, when there isn't an authority).
 So `/hello/world` could be the path for an `https` or `file` URI, while `me@example.com` could be the path for a `mailto` URI, and `13.4125,103.8667` could be the path for a `geo` URI.
 It's tempting to think of the path part as the same thing as a file path on a computer, and a file path _is_ a type of URI path (for the `file` scheme), but a URI path more generally can be pretty much anything.

 The "query" part is some kind of extra data, and may or may not be well-defined for a particular URI scheme.
 You'll see it all the time in website URIs, where it usually consists of `key=value&another-key=another-value` pairs that change what shows up on the page.
-For example, when you submit a search to a search engine you'll typically end up at a page with a URI like `https://adamcoster.com?search=my+search`.
+For example, when you submit a search on a website you'll typically end up at a page with a URI like `https://adamcoster.com/blog?search=my+search`.
 But even with `https` URIs that query component can be pretty much anything -- whether or not it does something is up to the server hosting the page.

 Finally<span id="example-paragraph"></span>, the "fragment" part is an identifier for something _within_ the resource identified by the prior parts of the URI.
 This URI feature is used a lot on the web to link to specific headings or other elements within a webpage.
 For example, [this link](#example-paragraph) adds a fragment to the URI for this very page that links right to this very paragraph!